 Gamut masking method

 Since I now have established the hues, I need to decide on the proper saturation.
 This is why we use a tonal color wheel that only shows the tones (saturation) of each hue.

 Since I want muted colors I pinpoint my colors near the center.
 Then, I connect them which results in a gamut.
-The gamut includes every color we can create with the primaries we chose.
+The gamut includes every color we can create with the primaries we choose.

 Let’s not forget that the chroma wheel only covers hues and saturation.
 It doesn’t show value so keep in mind that each color within your gamut has an additional tonal range.
-If we, for example, add white to the color on the right mid side of our gamut (below), we have a pink!
+If we, for example, add white to the color on the right mid-side of our gamut (below), we have a pink!